-<Project Name>
+TextVenturer

 Software Requirements Specification

 For <Subsystem or Feature>

 Version <1.0>

 [Note: The following template is provided for use with the Rational Unified Process.
 Text enclosed in square brackets and displayed in blue italics (style=InfoBlue) is included to provide guidance to the author and should be deleted before publishing the document.
 A paragraph entered following this style will automatically be set to normal (style=Body Text).]